jdaok/DMVNinja/README.md

 # //////////////////////

-refreshInterval = 15  # in seconds
+browser = 'Chrome'  # 'Chrome' or 'Firefox' refreshInterval = 15  # in seconds
 desiredDateRange = 365  # in days.
 If you are only looking for an appointment within the next week, set to 7.
 If you have no preference, set to 365.
 ```

 Keep in mind:
 * If the motorcycle test is selected, the bot will assume the related safety tests have been completed
-* Make sure the phone number format is 10 digits long
+* Phone number format is 10 digits long

-Save the config file, and now you can run the bot.
+Save, and now you can run the bot.
 ```
 python main.py
 ```